 Knowing how many pages there are isn’t as helpful as one might think.
 There is the general standard that every page is about 250 words, but different fonts, font sizes, scenes, files, etc. matters.
-For example, if the page is mostly dialogue, there could be closer to a hundred words on the page instead of 250.
+For example, if a page is mostly dialogue, there could be closer to a hundred words instead of 250.
 Plus, a page in Microsoft Word is different from one in Google Docs.

 Word count, however, helps us see about how long a project will take to edit.

 Word?
 Google Docs?
 Adobe?

 Some editors only work in Microsoft Word while some use other platforms as well.
 It’s good to discuss this beforehand, so you both are on the same page.

 Knowing a manuscript’s genre also helps us gauge how long it’ll take to edit.
 For example, poetry doesn’t take as long as a science fiction novel.

-It also helps us in deciding whether we are the right editor to edit your work.
+It also helps us decide whether we are the right editor to edit your work.
 For example, I edit fantasy and science fiction well, but I’m terrible at romance and history.
 If I love and know the ins and outs of the genre, I can edit the story better.

 It’s always good to scout for an editor months in advance because of the time frame.
 When you reach out to an editor, they might already be booked up for a few months and can’t edit your piece right away.

 Plus, not all editors can do a quick turnaround.
-I’ve heard of some that can, but for most manuscripts, it takes a few weeks to a month to get all editing done.
+I’ve heard of some who can, but for most manuscripts, it takes a few weeks to a month to get one type of editing done.

 Previous editing work done

 Editing a manuscript that has not been edited before is much different than editing a manuscript that has gone through professional edits.